ashutoshmjain/gita/src/how.md

 - You can also navigate by using your keyboard's left and right arrows.
 - On the top right of the page, you can visit its Github <i class="fa fa-fw fa-github"></i> repository, where the source code lives.

+# mdBook
 This book was generated using a `Rust` program called [mdBook](https://github.com/rust-lang/mdBook).
-Well, it'll ‘technically’ be wrong to call it a "Book" because `mdBook` turns the written text[^text]into a website!
+Well, it'll ‘technically’ be wrong to call it a "Book" because `mdBook` turns the written text [^text]into a website!
 That's a pretty big deal because with this little tool a public domain book may reach any device that could open a browser — a laptop, desktop, tablet or even a smartphone — no matter if it is an Apple device or one from Google or even what type of Browser [^browser], you may choose to use.
 Thus, it would be appropriate to call it a “web app” , that has several goodies baked in.
 For example
 - It handles the layout and responsive design so my focus can lie on the content of this book instead of the architecture of the site.
 - At the same time, this application, keeps the essential book experience intact.
 Particularly on a tablet [^tablet]or even on a smartphone browser.
-It even supports the foot [^foot]notes :-)
+It even supports the foot [^foot]notes :-) which I use to stick in my research and notes - kinda the ideas that led to shaping up the chapter.
 - One of the best (and probably least appreciated) feature of this app is "search" .
 The search, in here provides a three level view

     ![Search mdBook](./search.png)

     For example - if I search for `Siva`, as shown in the graphic above, it gives me the name of the book (`Mathura` in this case , than the name of the chapter (Prologue),  and finally it shows me the name of the heading with in the sections.
-Since I use a heading for even "foot notes" , you can easily tell if your search term is in the main chapter or if it is buried deep into foot notes !
+Since I use a heading for even "research and  notes" , you can easily tell if your search term is in the main chapter or if it is buried deep into the foot notes !
 When you click on the search result , not only does it take to the appropriate section, it highlights the 'search term' in blue color for easy attention.

     There are few limitations though - Search index is being served to you over the internet (there is no central server), thus search index can't be too big.
 Which means if the book is too big , search gets painfully sluggish.
 That is the reason , I am publishing the third section of this online resource `Maha-Bharata` as a [separate](https://mahabharata.shutri.com) mdBook.